christopherball/chessGuess/README.md

+# Chess Guess

-This program is designed for very custom self-study chess needs from books and other resources.
-The goal of this program is to automatically analyze real chess games of high-level play, comparing your guesses, from the perspective of the winner, at each step of the way (starting after the opening), producing a CSV output for further analysis and charting.
+This program is designed for custom "guess the move" self-study chess needs from books and other resources.
+The goal of this program is to automatically analyze real chess games of high-level play, comparing your guesses with the winner's choices alongside engine top choices, producing a CSV output for further analysis and charting.

 For example purposes, this code base includes the first 5 games (in pgn format) from the book "Logical Chess Move By Move" by Chernev, alongside 5 example "guess" files signaling the formatting requirements.
 Upon execution, results are generated in the `./output` folder.

 **Dependencies (Required):**
 `python3 -m pip install --force-reinstall chess`

 **Dependencies (Optional):**
 Stockfish 12 has been bundled with the code, but can be referenced locally if preferred.
-For MAC users, one can install the latest stockfish binaries via:
+For MAC users (if so desired):
 `brew install stockfish`

 **Example commands:**
 (Verbose)
 `python3 chessguess.py pgn:pgn/logical_chess_game_1.pgn guess:guess/logical_chess_game_1.guess`

-(Short-cut)
+(Shortcut)
 `./analyze logical_chess_game_1`

 **Output:**